marcoskichel/socean-dev-task/POSTMORTEM.md

 - To separate the data provision from the components/containers: Even though this project consists of just a POC, I decided to write it as if it would be extended in the future, with that said I moved the data provision layer to separated context provider components so that it could be consumed in the future by other components interested in that kind of data.

 - I decided to keep the tab text centralized because it is more aligned with material design standards (sorry, but it hurts to see them not centered :sweat).
+I also didn't bother changing the format of the unstake options checkmarks as it is not easy to do with the current MUI version, I could have implemented a custom checkmark component with my own styles, but I think it would be an overkill for this POC project, I also believe that the current implementation is more aligned with Material Design standards, so I decided to keep it.

 Possible improvements: